Episode 4:

 This is a clear entry-point sector—offering high accessibility and strong demand for workers.
 However, many of the roles driving that demand do not meet the living wage threshold, and pathways to higher-wage positions within the sector are more limited.

 As a result, while this sector plays an important role in helping individuals enter the workforce and gain experience, it does not consistently provide a pathway to long-term economic stability on its own.
+In practice, this means many workers can find jobs quickly—but not jobs that allow them to stay and get ahead without transitioning elsewhere.

 Common roles (by posting volume)